mrdbourke/pytorch-deep-learning/README.md

 ### What are the requirements?

 1. 3-6 months coding Python.
-2. At least one beginner machine learning course (though this might be able to be skipped, resources are linked for many different topics).
+2. At least one beginner machine learning course (however this might be able to be skipped, resources are linked for many different topics).
 3. Experience using Jupyter Notebooks or Google Colab (though you can pick this up as we go along).
 4. A willingness to learn (most important).

-For 1 & 2, I'd recommend the [Zero to Mastery Data Science and Machine Learning Bootcamp](https://dbourke.link/ZTMMLcourse), it'll teach the fundamentals of machine learning and Python (I'm biased though, I also teach that course).
+For 1 & 2, I'd recommend the [Zero to Mastery Data Science and Machine Learning Bootcamp](https://dbourke.link/ZTMMLcourse), it'll teach you the fundamentals of machine learning and Python (I'm biased though, I also teach that course).

 ### How is the course taught?